somnek/killer-whale/README.md

+# killer-whale 🐳

 <p align="center">
   <img style="width:300px" src="https://github.com/somnek/killer-whale/blob/main/src/logo.png?raw=true"/>
 </p>

-# killer-whale 🐳

-Killer Whale is a Docker TUI for terminal dwellers.
-It provides an intuitive, easy-to-use interface for managing your Docker containers without leaving the comfort of your command line.
+Killer Whale is a Docker client that runs in your terminal.
+It provides an intuitive, easy-to-use interface for managing your Docker containers.

+## Features
+1. stop, start, kill, remove, pause, unpause
+2. allows bulk action
+3. inspect containers

-- more feature coming soon, thought its temping to add more feature, `killer-whale` meant to be as **easy to use** & as **minimalistic** as possible.
+Thought its tempting to add more features, `killer-whale` meant to be as **easy to use** & as **minimalistic** as possible.

 ## Usage